 The best Alexa skills will help you make the most out of Amazon's personal voice assistant, which comes installed in Amazon Echo smart speakers and the best Alexa speakers, as well as a number of other smart home devices.
 You can even summon Alexa hands-free on your smartphone when the recently-redesigned Alexa app is open.

-Amazon has added plenty of features to Alexa, but the real key to making the smart assistant fit your needs is through Alexa skills.
+Amazon has added plenty of features to Alexa, but the real key to making the smart assistant fit your needs is through the best Alexa skills.
 Currently, there are more than 100,000 Alexa skills available, which let you control the best smart home devices, order pizza, play trivia games, listen to the news and weather, shop online and even start your car.

 - How to use Alexa: The best tips and tricks to use now